Letaryat/CS2-Poor-BombsiteLimiter/README.md

 ## [🛠️] New functions
 - Plugin can draw lasers around bombsites to indicate players if the bombsite is open or closed.
 If both bombsites are enabled, laser will be not generated.
+- Possibility to add custom particle (sprite) that will be spawned in the center of blocked bombsite and face players.
+- Possibility to add custom point_worldtext in the center of blocked bombsite that also face players.
 - If PlacingMode is enabled, plugin will generate .json file for each map.
 Owners can create Entities / Props (using css_bsentity or Ping, when css_placingmode is enabled) which will block way to get to the blocked bombsites.
 These props will spawn on Round Start if bombsite is blocked.
 - Possibility for server owners to block one specific bombsite depending on a map.